samesense/tea_docs/lodging.md

 Hong Kong's cell coverage is very good.
 SIM card is available at HKG airport.

 Convenience stores such as 7-11, Circle K, and VanGo offer SIM card and reload voucher.

+To use a pre-paid SIM card, you must have a GSM-based unlocked phone.
+Talk to your neighborhood tech guys for details if you need assistance.

 HK airport arrival hall A13 kiosk sells SIM card and a variety of tour packages.
 Buy online ahead of arrival and pick up at A13 kiosk:  https://www.klook.com/activity/727-hongkong-one2free-3g-sim-card-hongkong/